HoangLa95/qualitedevs2/PSs/ps1.md

 Executables are among the files that we want to ignore.

 :::{important} `.gitignore`
 The management of ignored files is handled via a `.gitignore` file located at the root of your project.
-In this file, you can add the names of files and folders you want to ignore permanently.
+In this file, you can add the names of files and directories you want to ignore permanently.

 The presence of a `.gitignore` file is essential in a Git project.
 Even with a minimalist IDE, certain unnecessary configuration files may be generated and should be ignored.
 Therefore, it is crucial to create a `.gitignore` for each new project.